the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-recommend.md

 ## Who reviews?

-Within small-scale projects where the developers all typically already know each other, typical practice is for the coder to tag someone in the group as the reviewer.
+Within small-scale projects where the developers all typically already know each other, common practice is for the coder to tag someone in the group as the reviewer.
 When you are tagged as a reviewer, first check if you have enough knowledge about the new changes in the code to do a good job in a reasonable amount of time.